qespr/SuperDerpy/README.md

 Equestria is again under Discord's attack!
 Now he's using an army of muffinzombies to bring back chaos and lack of harmony into ponies world.
 But he didn't think about some mare who knows everything about muffins...

-*Super Derpy: Muffin Attack* is written in C and requires Allegro 5.0.6.
+*Super Derpy: Muffin Attack* is written in C and requires Allegro 5.0.6 (``liballegro5-dev`` on debian).
 Works on Windows, GNU/Linux and Mac OS X.

 The game uses CMake as build system, so its building process is pretty typical.